6 steps to a greener website

 Get your data weight small!
 Compress your images and videos.
 Avoid video auto-play and big animations.
 Use system fonts or only few special fonts.
 Optimize usability and keywords.
 Share what your doing in the topic of sustainability.
-Integrate green delivery, green product tags, online bills, etc.
+Integrate green delivery, green product filters and promotions, online bills, etc.

 Step #5: Raise awareness

-Check your suppliers and their (digital) sustainability strategies, create life cycles for member data bases, talk about the importance of sustainable behavior on social media and other platforms, compensate twhat you can’t erase.
+Check your suppliers and their (digital) sustainability strategies, create life cycles for member data bases, talk about the importance of sustainable behavior on social media and other platforms, compensate what you can’t erase.

 Step #6: Digital office

 Check the digital services that you’re using (how sustainable are they?), use Ecosia as search engine, choose a green cloud service, de-clutter emails and documents on a regular basis and integrate planet earth into your design processes.

 Get the latest green web hacks, business insights and news directly into your inbox.
 Usually sent once a month.